STXT - Semantic Text

 This is a text block.

-With multiple lines.
+With several lines.

 Config: